101leonor/Vehicle-CAN/README.md

 ## 📦 What’s Inside

-- `can_utils_basics.sh` — Basic setup and usage of `can-utils` with physical CAN interfaces (Innomaker CAN-USB adapter, CANable, and PCAN-USB)
+- `can_utils_basics.sh` — Basic setup and usage of `can-utils` with physical CAN interfaces (e.g. Innomaker CAN-USB adapter, CANable, or PCAN-USB)
 - `can_utils_over_vcan.sh` — Create and test a virtual CAN interface for simulation
 - `change_lights_script.sh` — Sample script that simulates sending CAN frames to change interior lights